+NAME:

-NAME: 1.
-Did the discussants provide a summary of the article addressing its key aspects?
-To a great extent 2.
-Did the majority of the ADL include the opportunity for engaged class discussion over the article?
-To a great extent 2.
-Did the discussion to use appropriate support motorial for the article support and discussion such as 3.
-Did the discussants use appropriate support material for the article summary and discussion such as handouts, overheads, and PowerPoint slides?
-To a great extent
+1. Did the discussants provide a summary of the article addressing its key aspects?

+2. Did the majority of the ADL include the opportunity for engaged class discussion over the article?

+3. Did the discussants use appropriate support material for the article summary and discussion such as handouts, overheads, and PowerPoint slides?